Pediatric Cancer & Blood Disorder Services – St. Cloud Hospital

 Through a partnership between St. Cloud Hospital and Children’s Hospitals and Clinics of Minnesota, children in Central Minnesota can get care for cancer and blood disorders closer to home.

-How can your child get pediatric cancer services?
+How can your child get services for pediatric cancer and blood disorders?

 Talk to your provider or call 320-229-4923.

-Why choose St. Cloud Hospital for pediatric cancer services?
+Why choose St. Cloud Hospital for pediatric cancer and blood disorder services?

 - Partnership with Children’s Hospitals and Clinics of Minnesota.
 Your child can receive care in St. Cloud when possible, saving you time and travel costs.
 If further care is needed at Children’s, know that the transition to the Cities will be seamless.
-Our oncology/hematology teams have been partnering together for more than 10 years and have developed a strong working relationship so that care is co-managed and coordinated at the most appropriate site.
+Our cancer and blood disorder teams have been partnering together for more than 10 years and have developed a strong working relationship so that care is co-managed and coordinated at the most appropriate site.

 - Children’s pediatric cancer treatment protocols.
 We share the same treatment guidelines, protocols and recommendations, meaning that you’ll receive the same care in St. Cloud as you would in the Twin Cities.

-- Regular outpatient visits by Children’s oncologists and hematologists at St. Cloud Hospital’s Pediatric Short Stay & Infusion Unit.
+- Weekly outpatient visits by Children’s cancer and blood disorder specialists at St. Cloud Hospital’s Pediatric Short Stay & Infusion Unit and Pediatric Specialty Clinics.
+They also are accessible 24 hours a day, 7 days a week by phone.

 - Child life specialists.
 Our child life specialists help children have a positive health care experience.